Anne Boleyn (TV series)

-Anne Boleyn is a British three-part psychological thriller miniseries developed for Channel 5 starring Jodie Turner-Smith in the titular role.
+Anne Boleyn is a British three-part psychological thriller television series developed for Channel 5 starring Jodie Turner-Smith in the title role.
 It was written by Eve Hedderwick Turner and directed by Lynsey Miller with historian Dan Jones as executive producer.

 Premise

-The series is set in Anne's final five months prior to her execution by beheading for treason in 1536.
+The series is set in Anne Boleyn's final five months prior to her execution by beheading for treason in 1536.